iesussan/docker_ci_tools/README.md

 ![alt text](images/unlock_jenkins.png "jenkins initial password")

-Paste it! and press continue
+Paste it! and press continue!!!
+The next two steps make the selection you want.